 After graduating in 2015, he’s worked as a full-time musician touring across the US, EU and UK and working with a host of different artists including performances at London’s O2 arena twice as part of Country 2 Country festival.

-His current projects include playing bass with the much-loved heavy metal outfit, Employed to Serve.
+His recent projects have included playing bass with the much-loved heavy metal outfit, Employed to Serve.
 The brilliant outfit were named as winners of Kerrang’s Album of The Year in 2017 and recently signed to Spinefarm Records.
 They will be releasing their new album, ‘Eternal Forward Motion’ in May 2019.

 Commenting on his studies at ICMP, Marcus said: